Personal Jurisdiction: Minimum Contacts Standard

 - Due Process - Serving process on a defendant is subject to the constitutional right to due process of law.
 As such, a state's long-arm statute must meet constitutional due process requirements.

-- A court may be able to legally serve a summons on a defendant who is out-of-state if one of the following are met:
+A court may be able to legally serve a summons on a defendant who is out-of-state if one of the following is met:

 - Resident of State - The defendant is a resident of the same state as the court.